k4yt3x/scutum/README.md

 ## What is SCUTUM?
 <b>Long story short, ARP firewall.
 It automatically adds gateways to the whitelist on connect and blocks everthing else to avoid potential threat.</b>

 SCUTUM is an ARP firewall that **prevents your computer from being ARP-spoofed** by other computers on LAN.
-Scutum controls "arptables" in your computer so it accepts ARP packets only from the gateway.
+SCUTUM controls "arptables" in your computer so it accepts ARP packets only from the gateway.
 This way, when people with malicious intentions cannot spoof your arp table.
-Scutum also prevents other people from detecting your device on LAN if scutum is used with properly configured TCP/UDP firewall.
+SCUTUM also prevents other people from detecting your device on LAN if SCUTUM is used with properly configured TCP/UDP firewall.

 SCUTUM is also capable of handling tcp/udp/icmp traffic with iptables.
 You can choose to enable this feature during installation.
 However, a more professional firewall controller like UFW is recommended.
 They can handle traffic with more precision.